wangp/pushpull/README.md

 Send a `SIGINT` signal (Ctrl-C) to the process to tell it to quit.

-Send a `SIGHUP` signal to the process to start a new synchronisation cycle immediately.
+Send a `SIGUSR1` signal to the process to start a new synchronisation cycle immediately.